sybrew/the-seo-framework/readme.txt

 	* If a settings listeners fails for any reason, other listeners may still continue.
 Leaving you with a semi-broken interface, instead of completely broken.
 For example, if the code crosses and unexpected value for the Homepage title input, only its character counters will be borked, but you can still upload an image for social sharing.
 		* This works for the Settings, Post Edit, Term Edit, and List Edit pages.
 		* This is a targeted fail-safe and won't work everywhere all the time.
+	* If the primary term is set to a term that doesn't exist, the Primary Term selection will now show a warning message.
 * **Changed:**
 	* WordPress 5.7 brought us a new higher contrast color palette.
 We found our color scheme matching their colors well, but now think it better to implement those colors into TSF.
 Notably, you'll find that the SEO Bar is darker and easier on the eyes.
 The pixel and character counters appear more vigorous.
 		* We didn't copy WordPress's colors one-to-one.
 At times, we found the yellow too dull, and made it more vibrant.